 WebCenter Content is a great tool for keeping your company’s content organized, but it can be difficult to proactively manage new, updated, and expiring content.
 Users check out content and forget to check it back in.
 Plans and policies require reviews at varying intervals.
 Managers change, and metadata needs to be changed for several content items.
 In 2005, Fishbowl launched the initial release of Subscription Notifier to help solve these problems and many more.
 Sold as part of Admin Suite and included in ControlCenter, Subscription Notifier has become one of our most successful products.
-We recently released version 5.1 of Subscription Notifier which, among other enhancements, adds a new feature to push documents from WebCenter Content to Oracle Content and Experience Cloud.
+We recently released version 5.1 of Subscription Notifier which, among other enhancements, adds a new feature to push documents from WebCenter Content to Oracle Content Management Cloud.

 Subscription Notifier Overview